kabuto-png/longneobsidian-vault-sync/README.md

 3. Run `npm run build` to build the plugin
 4. Copy `main.js`, `manifest.json`, and `styles.css` to your `.obsidian/plugins/vault-sync/` directory

+## 💻 Cross-Platform Support

+### Unix/macOS/Linux
+Use the scripts in the `/examples/` directory:
+- `sync-vault.sh` - Basic sync script
+- `sync-vault-advanced.sh` - Enhanced with error handling
+- `sync-vault-optimized.sh` - Full-featured (recommended)
+- `sync-vault-coordinated.sh` - iCloud support

+### Windows
+Use the scripts in the `/windows/` directory:
+- `sync-vault.bat` - Pure Windows batch script
+- `sync-vault.ps1` - PowerShell version with better error handling
+- `sync-vault-wsl.bat` - WSL wrapper for original bash scripts

+**Windows Installation:**
+1. Choose your preferred script from `/windows/` directory
+2. Copy it to your vault root directory
+3. Configure Obsidian plugin to use the script

+See `/windows/README.md` for detailed Windows setup instructions.

 ## 🚀 Quick Start

 ### 1. Prerequisites